Magdallan: Big Bang

-Ken Tamplin's departure
+Tamplin's departure

 After the first album was released, Tamplin left the band.
 Tamplin commented that he felt the need for a fresh start after he learned that Intense Records had planned to shelve the Big Bang album after two years of hard work.
 After Tamplin's departure, the studio project of Magdallan was turned into a full band and thus the name was changed from Magdallan to Magdalen.